Babywearing Ireland’s Wear A Hug Fair

-Babywearing Ireland’s Wear a Hug Fair will take place on Sunday 1 October at the Glenroyal Hotel in Maynooth, Co.
-Kildare from 10:30am – 5pm.
-The Wear a Hug Fair is firmly established as Ireland’s biggest Babywearing Expo.
-Last year with the largest selection of slings, carriers, babywearing accessories and natural parenting products on offer in Ireland, it attracted over 1000 visitors.
+On Saturday 6 October Babywearing Ireland, a country-wide voluntary organisation will welcome over 1000 visitors to its seventh annual Wear A Hug Fair at The CityNorth Hotel and Conference Centre in Gormanstown, Co.
+Meath.
+The Wear a Hug Fair which will open from 10:30am to 5pm is firmly established as Ireland’s biggest Babywearing Expo with the largest selection of slings, carriers, babywearing accessories, children’s clothes and natural parenting products on offer in Ireland.

-On the day those attending will be spoiled for choice, with over 45 trade stands (many selling high quality and handmade products not available in high street shops), a series of sling demonstrations and talks, an opportunity to book a consultation with some of Ireland’s leading Babywearing Consultants.
-The Babywearing Ireland National Sling Library will be on site, offering the opportunity to see a wide variety of slings.
-There be a fashion show showcasing the most beautiful slings and carriers and a variety of children’s entertainment.
+On the day visitors will be spoiled for choice with over 50 trade stands (many selling high quality products not available in high street shops), a series of talks, sling demonstrations and free entertainment for children.
+The Babywearing Ireland National Sling Library will be on site offering the opportunity to see a wide variety of slings.

-Babywearing Ireland offers impartial and knowledgeable information on all aspects of slings from safety to fit.
-We believe that slings are powerful coping tools for parents and caregivers, helping them meet the needs of their baby or toddler whilst having their hands free, to get on with the other tasks a busy family life brings.
+Babywearing Ireland offers impartial and comprehensive information on all aspects of slings from safety to fit.
+The organisation believes that slings are powerful tools for parents and caregivers, helping them meet the needs of their baby or toddler while having their hands free to get on with the all the other tasks busy family life brings.

-The Wear a Hug Fair marks the start of International Babywearing Week 2017 which runs from October 2-8.
-Tickets (costing €6.50) are now on sale at www.wearahugfair.ie you can find out more about Babywearing Ireland at www.babywearingireland.ie
+The Wear a Hug Fair takes place during International Babywearing Week 2018 which runs from October 1-7.
+Tickets (costing €6.50) are now on sale at www.wearahugfair.ie you can find out more about Babywearing Ireland at www.babywearingireland.ie.

 For more information on Babywearing Ireland or the Wear a Hug fair please see: